 - Remove from oven, garnish with remaining toppings and dig in!

-We learned a super quick pickled red onion recipe a few years ago that works perfectly for these nachos: Slice a red onion very thinly, place in a bowl and toss in the juice of 2 small limes + about 1 tbsp salt.
+We learned a super quick pickled red onion recipe a few years ago that works perfectly for these nachos: Slice a red onion very thinly, place in a bowl and toss in the juice of 2 small limes + about 1 tablespoon salt.
 Let sit for an hour or two before using.